Page Menu

 Area Specialized Agents (ASA)

 Area specialized agents provide local expertise related to commodities or specific issues on a regional scale, covering multiple counties.
 Because of their daily role in the counties, ASAs should identify themselves with N.C.
-Cooperative Extension, along with their area of expertise and region.
+Cooperative Extension, along with their area of expertise and region.-

 Print example: “John Doe, a N.C.
 Cooperative Extension area specialized agent in commercial fruits and vegetables for the Eastern region….”